 Davis has gotten hot this week, but this season his April and May splits are nearly identical.
 He had nine homers in April, 10 in May.
 He April OPS was 1.171 and in May it’s 1.257.
 Can he keep it going?
 His lifetime numbers in June, July and August would predict a massive cool down, since he’s batted just .227, .239, .238 over those months respectively through his career.

-[RELATED: OPS north of 1.200 for the entire season has only happened 20 times in baseball history.
+Players finishing with an OPS north of 1.200 for the entire season has only happened 20 times in baseball history.
 Seven of those seasons were by Babe Ruth, four by Barry Bonds and two apiece from Ted Williams and Rogers Horsnby.
 No matter how hot he is in May, Davis is probably not going to finish with an OPS that will have his name listed among the game’s immortal players.
 If he does, we all tip our caps as witnesses to one of the better offensive seasons in baseball history.

 Chances are Davis drifts back toward the pack, at least in terms of average, since he’s only a .269 lifetime hitter and that’s bolstered by his incredible start to the 2013 season.
 His power numbers figure to stick around, but will it be homer or nothing like most of his career had been to this point or a more complete hitter as we’ve seen for two months in 2013?